shaidyadvice/shaidyadvice.github.io/dfs-work.md

 ---
 layout: page
-title: DFS products
+title: DFS product partners
-subtitle: Where you can subscribe to ShaidyAdvice tools
+subtitle: Find ShaidyAdvice portfolio integration
 ---

-I first got interested in Daily Fantasy Sports in 2019 and I'm one of the most successful players of the last five years.
+I’m one of the most successful current Daily Fantasy Sports (DFS) players in the world.
+I first got introduced to DFS in 2019, seeing it as a fun puzzle to solve.
+I like that it’s always changing as new players enter the space, new tools become available, and new strategies emerge.

+I’ve become known for a portfolio and risk-management focused approach to DFS.
+The best way to help other players adopt this approach is to offer access to my portfolio optimization algorithm.
+This is the algorithm that I use to enter a diverse portfolio of lineups while still achieving a high ROI across sports.
 (Why should you trust me?
 Check out [About Me](/about-me/) for some of my accomplishments.)
-I see it as a fun puzzle to solve, and I like that it's always changing as new players enter the space, new tools become available, and new strategies emerge.

-For most of my DFS journey, I was going it alone with tools I developed myself.
-However, now I'm at a point where I want to share some of my tools and processes with other players.
-I think the best thing I have to offer is my portfolio optimizer, which can be used as an add-on to other tools.
-With this optimizer, you can confidently max enter any contest with the knowledge that you're entering a well-balanced portfolio that maximizes your expected payout.
+Below you’ll find a list of the tools I’m currently partnered with to prove access to my portfolio optimization algorithm.

 ***